GinoGalotti/guildgazette/_posts/2020-03-13-a-deadly-love.md

 bigimg: /img/lighthouse.jpeg
 share-img: https://ginogalotti.github.io/guildgazette/img/lighthouse
 tags: adventure-summary
-adventurers: Boo, Palaphäl, Becky, Leoric
+adventurers: Boo, Falaphäl, Becky, Leoric
 ---

 The adventure guild pleased with your efforts, they have also provided some developments that Frederik (the inkeeper) shared about the situation in Salty Waters.
 Find attached the report he sent: